leicestercity4tw/leicestercity4tw.github.io/_posts/2018-01-15-Seventh-Lesson-of-Year-9.md

     <td>How did I learn?
 What strategies were effective?</td>
   </tr>
   <tr>
     <td>This lesson was the third with our new teacher.
-I think it went really wellbecause the logic was really simple for me to understand while others took a while to wrap their heads around the question to a final answer format.
-Therefore I was able to answer lots of the teacher's qauestions which boosted my confidence a lot.</td>
+I think it went really well because the logic was really simple for me to understand while others took a while to wrap their heads around the question to a final answer format.
+Therefore I was able to answer lots of the teacher's questions which boosted my confidence a lot.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on?</td>
   </tr>
   <tr>
     <td>Again much like last lesson, I don’t think anything limited my learning.
 It was a really quite a good lesson because I decided not to speak anyone throughout the lesson.
-I think they have got the mesage thatI wopuld like to take this as a serious subject as it’s a viable option for GCSE.</td>
+I think they have got the message that I would like to take this as a serious subject as it’s a viable option for GCSE.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>